MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 1. Navigate to `edge://extensions`, and then turn on the Developer mode toggle button.
 1. Choose **Load unpacked**, and then select your extension package to sideload.
 1. Choose **OK**.
 1. Navigate to `edge://extensions` page and verify your extension is listed.
 1. Copy the key from `microsoft_catalog_extension_id` \(ID\) from the extension listing on the page.

-When you are ready to distribute your extension to users, publish your extension to the Microsoft Edge add-ons store.
+When you're ready to distribute your extension to users, publish your extension to the Microsoft Edge add-ons store.
 The extension ID of the published extension may differ from the ID used while sideloading your extension.
 If the ID changed, update `allowed_origins` in the host manifest file with the ID of your published extension.

 ## Step 3 - Copy the native messaging host manifest file to your system

-The final step involves copying the native messaging host manifest file to your computer, and ensuring it is configured correctly.
+The final step involves copying the native messaging host manifest file to your computer, and ensuring the manifest file is correctly configured.
 To ensure your manifest file is placed in the expected location, complete the following the steps.
 The location varies by platform.

 ### [Windows](#tab/windows/)